bellonemauro/Labonatip2.0/README.md

 TODO

+# Contribute to the code:

+New uses can contribute to the code by compiling in Windows or linux.
+QT GUI must be modified using QT creator/designer

 ---------------------------------------------------------------------
 <sup> Software released under GNU GPL License. <br>
 Author: <a href="http://fluicell.com/">Fluicell</a> AB , Mauro Bellone, http://www.maurobellone.com <br> </sup>